nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. On startup of the application, this panel shows Coydir logo.
 2. To view an employee's particulars, refer to the [view command]([#view-details-of-an-employee--view).
-3. If you delete an employee that you are currently viewing, the next employee's details will be viewed.
+3. If you delete an employee that you are currently viewing, the employee info view will display the next employee's particulars.
 4. If there is no next employee, this panel will revert to the Coydir logo.

 #### Command Box
 ![](images/ui-screenshots/Command.png)

-You can enter your user commands in the bottom section labeled as `Enter command here`.
+You can enter your user commands in the bottom section labeled as `Enter command here...`.

 The top section displays relevant messages/errors after the command is entered.